 Incorporating these factors into the findings takes years to master.

-And even if your friend or family member is a contractor or tradesperson, they simply lack the particular skill set and conditioning it takes to successfully seek out, find and diagnose all the problems in and around your home.
+And even if your friend or family member is a contractor or tradesperson, they simply lack the training, skill set, and conditioning it takes to find and diagnose the problems in and around your home.

-Then they’ll also rank their findings in order of importance so you can quickly decide what you can and can’t live with so you can move forward with the purchase, walk away or negotiate a lower price with your seller (often saving you thousands of dollars).
+Then a professional home inspector will rank their findings in order of importance so you can quickly decide what you can and can’t live with so you can move forward with the purchase, walk away or negotiate a lower price with your seller (often saving you thousands of dollars).